 The option provides opportunity for full-time intensive study over six consecutive terms with program completion in less than two calendar years.
 Students graduate with a Bachelor of Science in Nursing (BSN) from the University of Saskatchewan.

-To become eligible for licensure with the Saskatchewan Registered Nurses' Association (SRNA), graduates must pass the National Council Licensure Examination (NCLEX) administered by Pearson VUE and pay the required fees.
+To become eligible for licensure with the College of Registered Nurses of Saskatchewan (CRNS), graduates must pass the National Council Licensure Examination (NCLEX) administered by Pearson VUE and pay the required fees.